mui/material-ui/docs/site/src/demos/text-fields/text-fields.md

 Text fields allow users to input text and usually appear in forms.
 Users may enter text, numbers, or mixed-format types of input.

-## Basic text field
+## Complete text field

-Basic text fields implement the functionality of a regular `<input>` and automatically scroll their content to the left as the text input cursor reaches the right edge of the input field.

-In its simplist form, the `<TextField>` component is a complete form control including a label, underline and help text.
+The `<TextField>` wrapper component is a complete form control including an label, underline and help text.
+This component is made up of the smaller text field parts that you can also leverage yourself to significantly customize your input.

-{{demo='text-fields/BasicTextField.js'}}
+{{demo='text-fields/CompleteTextField.js'}}

+## Basic Input

+The most basic component available is `<TextFieldInput>`, which implements the functionality of a regular `<input>` with basic material styling.

+{{demo='text-fields/BasicTextFieldInput.js'}}